“Sit still” is not in most preschoolers’ vocabulary. And that’s a very normal thing!

 Luckily, movement is also super crucial to their development, including those critical motor skills and setting a healthy beat they’ll hopefully sustain for years to come.

 So what are some basics when it comes to physical activity for babies and toddlers – and nurturing it in your little ones, from birth to age 5?

-We turned to two fun, engaging preschool teachers with Detroit Public Schools, including:
+To find out, we turned to two fun, engaging preschool teachers with Detroit Public Schools Community District:

 - Carleton Elementary School, northeast Detroit, near Harper Avenue: Rosemary Hyde has worked with pre-K kids for more than a dozen years.
 Outdoor walks are one of her fortes.
 Of her many grandkids, she often entertains the younger crew at her Detroit home, where they love to Zumba and roller skate in the basement.

 Let’s start with a few tidbits about physical activity for kids ages 0-5.

 Even before they crawl, babies benefit from guided movement, Hyde says.
 Gently “bicycle” their legs, bending them back and forth.
 Lightly turn their little limbs.
 Swing their arms.
 Rock them in your lap.
 When they’re old enough, build independent coordination with “head, shoulders, knees and toes.”

 Setting boundaries – for example, no jumping on the couch or punching – is important, Butler-Hall says.
 But when it comes to toddlers, tumbles are just as key.
 “We learn to run on the grass,” she says.